mabeljarsdel/coinbook/LOG.md

 I no longer observe notable spikes or energy inefficiency.
 Though overall CPU usage has been increased somewhat, I think now is better.

+For now items with largest relative cost are like this.

+    6.17 s   22.9%    0 s                        0x18717620e
+    4.92 s   18.3%    1.00 ms                                   OrderBookTableView.render(_:visibleBounds:)
+    854.00 ms    3.1%    0 s                       specialized BTXSortedSet.map<A>(_:)
+    762.00 ms    2.8%    0 s                       specialized BTXSortedSet.map<A>(_:)
+    501.00 ms    1.8%    0 s                       specialized BTXSortedSet.map<A>(_:)

+... and so on.
+Now rendering is the most contributor, and it's not easily optimizable.
+I clsoe this case here.